sfrooti/sfrooti/README.md

-👋 Hi friends, I’m Sfurti and I run Studio Raada, an independent design studio focusing on Brand Strategy and Visual Identities for disruptors & changemakers.
+👋 Hi friends, I’m Sfurti and I run Flux and Found, an independent design studio focusing on Brand Strategy and Visual Identities for innovators & changemakers.

 👀 I’m exploring how design thinking and storytelling in leadership can change the world.